2026: The Six Trends Redefining the Regenerative Home

 Water

 Water is finally getting the attention it deserves.
-Homeowners are realizing it affects how they feel just as much as air, sound, and light.
-Beyond basic filtration, people are adding remineralization—to restore beneficial minerals removed during filtering—and, in some cases, using water “restructuring” devices as a ritual of care.
+Homeowners are realizing it affects how they feel just as much as air and light.
+Beyond basic filtration, people are adding remineralization—such as calcite or magnesium post-filter cartridges or trace-mineral drops—to restore beneficial minerals removed during filtering.
+Some are also exploring water restructuring as a ritual of care, using vortex-based devices that move water through spiral pathways to mimic the flow of natural streams, like the Vortex Water Revitalizer and similar units.

 Together, these choices reflect a growing understanding that air, light, sound, and water inside the home behave like nature—a weaving of living systems that directly influence human health on a day-to-day basis.